Geneva Academy of International Humanitarian Law and Human Rights: Education

-The Geneva Academy offers a range of training and short courses for professionals on legal issues related to armed conflicts, human rights protection, transitional justice and international criminal justice.
+The Geneva Academy offers two specialized one-year LLM–Master of Advanced Studies programmes and a two-year part time Executive Master of Advanced Studies.
+Alongside these are a range of training and short courses for professionals on legal issues related to armed conflicts, human rights protection, transitional justice and international criminal justice.

 Research

-The Geneva Academy conducts legal research and policy studies in the fields of international law in armed conflict, human rights protection, transitional justice, international criminal justice, weapons law, or economic, social and cultural rights.
+The Geneva Academy conducts legal research and policy studies in the fields of international law in armed conflict, human rights protection, transitional justice, international criminal justice, weapons law, and economic, social and cultural rights.